 In the last 10 years, I don't think any vegetable has made a comeback quite like brussels sprouts have.
 I remember a time when brussels sprouts were every kid's worst nightmare, myself included.
-I think a huge part of the general population's dislike for the cruciferous veggie was the fact that nobody knew the right way to cook or serve them.
-My, how that has changed.
+I think a huge part of the general population's dislike for Brussels sprouts was the fact that nobody knew the right way to cook or serve them.

 To make this delicious salad, you will need the following key ingredients:

-- Brussels sprouts: You can shred the brussels sprouts yourself at home or buy a bag of pre-shredded brussels sprouts at the store.
+- Brussels sprouts: You can shred the brussels sprouts yourself at home.
+For faster prep, buy a bag of pre-shredded brussels sprouts at the store.
 Whichever works!

 - Almonds: If you don't like almonds, you can use different nuts like walnuts, pecans, or pumpkin seeds.
 For an even richer depth of flavor, try toasting them first.

-- Red onions: The mildly sharp flavor and beautiful pop of color works wonders in this dish.
+- Red onions: The mildly sharp flavor and beautiful pop of color work wonders in this dish.
 If needed, you can swap this out for shallots or green onions instead.

 What's the easiest way to shred Brussels sprouts?